appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Workspace

-If you give delete permission to the workspace, It gives access to remove any datasource from the respective workspace.
+If you give delete permission to the workspace, it provides access to remove any datasource from the respective workspace unless any existing queries are using it.
+You can’t delete the datasource used in any existing queries.

 ##### Datasource